ElliottjPierce/noiz/book/src/quick-start/layered-noise.md

 ## Fractal Layers

-The problem is each layer of noise remains the same scale.
+The problem is that each layer of noise remains the same scale.
 This does increase the variation of the noise, but it doesn't have a sense of "depth".
 Since everything is happening at the same scale, you don't get small details on big features–just more varied big features.
 Let's fix this by making layers fractal: